numbas/editor/docs/tutorials/create-exam.rst

 Adding more questions to your exam
 ##################################

-On the editing page for your exam, under :guilabel:`Questions` select :guilabel:`Add another question to this group'.
+On the editing page for your exam, under :guilabel:`Questions` select :guilabel:`Add another question to this group`.

 .. image:: screenshots/exam_edit_enter_add_questions_area.png
     :alt: A  large button below the questions containing Add another question to this group.